-Here are just a few ways we’re taking action on obesity in Scotland.
+Here are just a few ways we are taking action on obesity in Scotland.

-- We will launch a consultation this autumn on plans to restrict the marketing of products high in fat, sugar or salt, such as sweets, biscuits, savoury snacks, cakes and sugary soft drinks.
+- We have launched a consultation on plans to restrict the marketing of products high in fat, sugar or salt, such as sweets, biscuits, savoury snacks, cakes and sugary soft drinks.
 Measures could include restrictions on displays at checkouts or multi-buys.

-- To provide more support for people with, or at risk of, type 2 diabetes to lose weight, the Scottish Government we will invest over £40 million over the next 5 years.
+- To provide more support for people with, or at risk of, type 2 diabetes to lose weight, the Scottish Government we will invest over £40 million over 5 years.

 - We will continue to provide a healthy school meal for all children in primaries 1 to 3 – around 134,000 pupils – helping improve their health and ability to learn, and saving parents £380 per child per year.
 And by 2021 we will provide free meals to all 2, 3 and 4 year olds who benefit from increased nursery provision.